 Since as early as the Han Dynasty, Chinese Buddhism has taught that these mythical guardian lions have special protective powers.
 According to legend, their sole mission has always been to keep watch over Buddhist temples.
 Statues of guardian lions still stand guard over innumerable buildings throughout China and 10 other countries in Asia; Opulent homes and government buildings are just as likely to be home to guardian lions as imperial tombs, temples, and palaces.
 Even commercial structures, such as stores, hotels, and other businesses, prominently display guardian lions—each of which silently keeps watch over the domain.
 Guardian lions often also adorn art pieces like pottery and paintings.

-Buddhism's teachings consider the lion a sacred creature.
+Buddhism considers the lion a sacred creature.
 Lions represent peace, and are believed to impart calmness onto anyone who bears their mark.
 Conversely, they also represent energy and happiness.
-They almost always appear in pairs, whether it be in statue or tattoo form.
-Together, they are said to represent the binary: they're a study in contrast and complement, strength moderated by gentleness and wisdom, or more simply yin and yang.
+Guardian lions almost always appear in pairs, whether it be in statue or tattoo form.
+Together, the two are said to represent the binary: they're a study in contrast and complement, strength moderated by gentleness and wisdom, or, more simply, yin and yang.